 - All Public Health immunization clinics are cancelled until further notice

 - For questions and future appointments, call 763-324-4240

 PurchasingFor current or upcoming procurements which may be impacted by COVID-19, please visit Anoka County Purchasing Current Bids & Proposals for updates.

 Facility Closure Notice:

-- Bunker Hills compost & organics recycling drop-off is open (Saturday 9am-1pm).
+- Bunker Hills compost & organics recycling drop-off is open (View hours here)

-- Rice Creek compost & organics recycling drop-off is open (Saturday 9am-1pm).
+- Rice Creek compost & organics recycling drop-off is open (View hours here)

-The Jail of the Anoka County Sheriff’s Office, located at 325 East Jackson St., in Anoka, is closed to the public.
+The Jail lobby of the Anoka County Sheriff’s Office, located at 325 East Jackson St., in Anoka, is now open to the public.